Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

    - It is critical that the GC multiplier is set significantly above 1.
 This allows the garbage collector to effectively “pace” itself and perform garbage collection at a rate that matches the application’s allocation, helping to avoid delays and memory buildup.
    - The GC multiplier and GC goal are tightly linked, with their interaction influencing how quickly the garbage collector will run and how much memory it will allow the application to consume before it takes action.

-The relationship between the **GC goal** and **GC multiplier** is subtle.
-It is critical that the **step multiplier** is significantly above 1, as it allows the GC to catch up with the rate of application allocations.
-The exact behavior of these settings is detailed in the `lua.h` comments for `LUA_GCSETGOAL`.
+> The exact behavior of these settings is detailed in the `lua.h` (see reference) comments for `LUA_GCSETGOAL`.

 ### Garbage Collection Operations

 Luau provides several operations to control the behavior of the garbage collector.
 These operations allow the user to stop, restart, or tune the GC, as well as initiate manual garbage collection steps.

+- **LUA_GCSETGOAL**: Tunes the GC goal, which is the ratio between the total heap size and the amount of live data.

+- **LUA_GCSETSTEPMUL**: Tunes the step multiplier, which determines how much GC work is done relative to the application's allocation rate.

+- **LUA_GCSETSTEPSIZE**: Tunes the step size in kilobytes.
+This is the amount of memory that needs to be allocated before the GC step is triggered.

 - **LUA_GCSTOP**: Stops the incremental garbage collection process.
 - **LUA_GCRESTART**: Restarts the incremental garbage collection process.